Golumpa/hoyolab-auto-login/README.md

 `Channel Settings > Integrations > Webhooks > New Webhook`

-You can also choose to use existing one by clicking on `Copy Webhook URL`
+You can also choose to use existing one by clicking on `Copy Webhook URL`.

+You can also configure the script to notify (ping) your Discord ID in case of a login failure.
+To do this, append `DISCORD_ID=1234567890; rest_of_cookie=; ...` at the start your cookie.

 ![image](https://raw.githubusercontent.com/raidensakura/hoyolab-auto-login/f0e36c3d39f6e9363b3c772e63ded57c5fbae8c8/images/5.png)